damianhakert/damianhakert.github.io/source/_posts/2015-10-27-gitlab-8-dot-1-dot-2-released.markdown

 release.
 We're releasing 8.1.2, which includes all of the changes intended for 8.1.1, and adds the missing database index.

+This release also addresses a minor security issue introduced in 8.0 that disclosed the names of CI runners that the user may not have had permission to view.

 ## Upgrade barometer

 When we [released GitLab 8.0 last month], we promised to automatically remove